Phone: (902) 494-6298

 - York University (Ph.D.
 Social and Political Thought)

-Currently the Co-ordinator of Gender and Women Studies, Dr. Denike is formerly a professor and Program Co-ordinator in International Human Rights at Carleton University.
+Currently the coordinator of the Law, Justice and Society Program, Dr. Denike is formerly a professor and Program Co-ordinator in International Human Rights at Carleton University.
 Her teaching, research and writing cover topics such as theories of human rights; feminist and queer philosophies; the political activism of sexual and racial minorities; constitutional equality jurisprudence; state-sanctioned discrimination and persecution; biopolitics and genealogical inquiry; and the politics of terror and security

 - Denike, M. “Scapegoat Racism and the Sacrificial Politics of ‘Security,’” International Journal of Political Theory 11 (February 2015), pp. 111-127.